Reindeer Christmas Cushion Tutorial

 How to Make a Christmas Reindeer Cushion

 You Will Need

 Half a metre of fabric (I used fleece.
-This is an affiliate link), a reindeer template (you can save yourself time trawling the internet and download my Christmas templates, including the reindeer one I used, here!), usual sewing supplies.
+This is an affiliate link), a reindeer template (I have one available as part of the Christmas bundle), usual sewing supplies.

 Bear in mind that if you are making the reindeer from cotton or another fabric that frays, you will need to back the fabric with fusible interfacing first.